mpizarro03/silver-palm-tree/README.md

 1. This challenge should take ~ 2hrs

 ### Acceptance Criteria
+**Please meet as many of the following criteria as you can in the allotted time**

 1. Build a `<Tile />` component from `videoData`:
 ![alt text](junior_front_end_ui_mock.png "Awesome U.I. mock!")